Rationale

 - construct an effective initial management plan, including

-- a plan for cystitis and urethritis;
+- initiating treatment for cystitis and urethritis if present,